suchipi/hex-engine/packages/website/docs/api-2d.md

 `oppositeMutate(): this`

-Mutate this Point so that its x and y values have the opposite sign.
+Mutate this Vector so that its x and y values have the opposite sign.

 ##### add

 > Available since version: 0.0.0

-`add(other: Point | number): Point`
+`add(other: Vector | number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the specified value added.
+Create a new Vector whose x and y values are equivalent to this one's, but with the specified value added.

 ##### addMutate

 > Available since version: 0.0.0

-`addMutate(other: Point | number): this`
+`addMutate(other: Vector | number): this`

-Mutate this Point by adding the specified value to its x and y values.
+Mutate this Vector by adding the specified value to its x and y values.

 ##### addX

 > Available since version: 0.0.1

-`addX(amount: number): Point`
+`addX(amount: number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the specified value added to the x value.
+Create a new Vector whose x and y values are equivalent to this one's, but with the specified value added to the x value.

 ##### addXMutate